 Like any good story, it should have a consistent theme and solid narrative structure.
 It should include a title and credits.
 The video editing should be multilayered so that the presentation is rich in texture and depth.
 Synchronizing the various media elements is key to the pacing and dramatic effect of the project.

 The video should make use of transitions between scenes, varying camera views, and possibly other effects (such as a travelling matte).
-When the video is rendered (mp4) it should be uploaded to your project web site and the URL should be emailed to intromm@cs.stonybrook.edu with "Video" in the subject line.
+When the video is rendered (mp4) it should be uploaded to the Brightspace assignment page and your project web site.

-Final documentation on Google drive, shared with intromm@cs.stonybrook.edu (in addition to your project web site):
+Final documentation on Google drive, shared with "anyone who has the link" (with link on your project web site start page):

 1) Source and rendered file for each assignment.